whmoorejr/My-People/README.md

  A device is a person... you, your wife, your kid, etc.  Basically, any human that you want to have a repository of data on.  (phone, email, IP Address, etc.)

+ Create a new device...
+ Just one option here, create a "Person".
+There is only one field for the configuration, email.
+It doesn't have to be email, it can be favorite ice cream flavor; it's whatever you want to show up on the "Address" column of the Indigo Main UI.
+ Done!...
+Sort.

+ Add state information...
+ All device state information is added through actions.
+Select the plugin, the device, and then select the device state you want to edit.
+Save and execute the action and you'll see the state populate under the device's custom state field.

+ All states are of course available to for trigger by device state changes.